sardana-org/sardana/doc/source/users/scan.rst

-In the *ct* type of scans, Sardana perform the exact number of acquisitions selected by the user by the means of hardware or software synchronization configurable on the *measurement group* level.
+In the *ct* type of scans, Sardana perform the exact number of acquisitions selected by the user by the means of hardware or software synchronization configurable on the
+:ref:`measurement group <sardana-measurementgroup-overview>` level.
 The software synchronized channels may not follow the synchronization pace and some acquisitions may need to be skipped.
 In order to mitigate this risk an extra latency time can be spend in between the scan points.
 Another possibility is to enable data interpolation in order to fill the gaps in the scan records.
 Some examples of continuous scan macros are:
 :class:`ascanct`,
 :class:`a2scanct`, ...
 :class:`dscanct`,